2023 Most Popular Public Health Bachelor's Degree Schools in Pennsylvania

 The following schools top our list of the Most Popular Public Health Bachelor's Degree Colleges.

-Our analysis found Temple University to be the most popular school for public health students who want to pursue a bachelor’s degree in Pennsylvania.
+Our 2023 rankings named Temple University the most popular school in Pennsylvania for public health students working on their bachelor’s degree.
 Temple is a fairly large public school located in the large city of Philadelphia.

 Women make up 90% of the public health majors at the school.